What is cerebral palsy?

 Family members working together with doctors can use home treatment to provide the best possible care for a child with cerebral palsy (CP).

-Education and support for parents and family members
+Tips for parents and family members

 - Learn about your child's educational rights.
 Laws in the United States give children with special needs access to free public school services and some free treatments.
 These educational rights also include protection of the parents' rights to be fully informed about or disagree with educational decisions concerning their child.
 Contact your state and local education departments for specific information about these accommodations.
 Also, vocational training may benefit some teens and young adults.